 Hamilton Academy of Dentistry Awards

-$250 (First), $150 (Second), and $100 (Third) for Intermediate or Senior projects related to dentistry.
+Three awards – $250 (First), $150 (Second) and $100 (Third) for projects related to dentistry and/or Personal Protective Equipment (PPE).

-Hamilton Amateur Astronomers Award
+Hamilton Amateur Astronomers Awards

 Hillfield Strathallan College Awards of Excellence